Welcome | Sign In

 RightNow 8.2 Zeros In on Emotion Detection

-RightNow (Nasdaq: RNOW) continues to build out its multi-channel capabilities with its latest quarterly upgrade, version 8.2.
+RightNow continues to build out its multi-channel capabilities with its latest quarterly upgrade, version 8.2.
 New features in this release include emotion detection and other customer feedback capabilities as well as the ability to turn on certain parts of a knowledge base to the public.

 "The overarching theme is our continued investment in multichannel service," Sandy Erickson, director of applications product management, told CRM Buyer.
 "Customers want to be able to choose the channel by which they interact with you, not vice versa."